zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 ^^^^^^^^^^^^^^^^^^^

-It is tempting to use the :doc:`thermo_modify lost ignore <thermo_modify>` to avoid that LAMMPS stops with an error on lost atoms.
+It is tempting to use the :doc:`thermo_modify lost ignore <thermo_modify>` to avoid LAMMPS aborting with an error on lost atoms.
 This setting should, however, *only* be used when atoms *should* leave the system.
 In general, ignoring a problem does not solve it.

 .. _hint07: